 Location of VPN provider

 When choosing a VPN, it is crucial to check the location of the company and its servers.
-It is recommended to choose a provider based in a country with strict consumer protection laws.
+We recommend choosing a VPN provider located in a country having strict consumer protection laws.

 Make sure you fully understand the location of your VPN provider before signing up with them.